Magical place!

 Tertre Roteboeuf 1994 86p

 Tasted three times - last time in April 2007.
 Not consistent notes and even the magician touch of Francois Mitjavile couldn't help this vintage that much.
-The awful weather and rain diluted the wine, edgy and light.
+The awful weather and rain diluted the wine, making it edgy and light.
 Drink it soon.

 Tertre Roteboeuf 1993 86p